-Outdoors they can be seen on plants, the ground, fences, compost heaps and rubbish bins.
-Once indoors, house flies can be found resting on walls, floors or ceilings.
+Outdoors can be seen on plants, the ground, fences, compost heaps, and rubbish bins.
+Once indoors, house flies can be found resting on walls, floors, or ceilings.
 At night, they prefer to rest near food sources approximately 5 to 15 feet off the ground.

 Due to their unhygienic tendencies, house flies are capable of carrying over 100 different pathogens.
 Problems arise when house flies transfer the pathogens to food items and household surfaces, putting humans at risk of contracting a variety of potentially serious diseases, including cholera, dysentery, typhoid fever, tuberculosis, and salmonella.

 Look for adult house flies around trash cans and other sites containing decaying matter.
 Seeing adult flies is usually the most common sign of activity and a potential problem.
 Larvae may also be seen as they crawl out of breeding material to pupate.

 The mere presence of adult house flies often implies that an infestation is nearby, as the insects generally remain within a mile of their birthplace.

 House flies also leave tiny fecal spots called flyspecks on surfaces.
 In fact, determining the severity of a housefly infestation can be accomplished by strategically placing white spot cards around the home and counting the number of fly specks that appear after a week or so.